-Automakers working on driver privacy
+Automakers working on protecting vehicle data privacy

 Washington — Major automakers are working jointly to ensure driver privacy in the face of growing concerns.

 The Association of Global Automakers — the trade association representing Toyota Motor Corp, Honda Motor Co., Nissan Motor Co., Hyundai Motor Co. and other foreign automakers — and the Alliance of Automobile Manufacturers — the group representing U.S. automakers, Toyota, Volkswagen AG, Daimler AG and others — both say they are working together to ensure driver data privacy.

 The two groups told the National Highway Traffic Safety Administration late Tuesday they are working jointly to write consumer privacy protection principles.
 Sen. Al Franken, D-Minnesota, has raised concerns about driver privacy because of consumer data from GPS and in-vehicle systems.

 “For the first time, the industry is working to adopt central concepts to demonstrate a unified commitment to the responsible stewardship of information used to provide vehicle technologies and services,” the Alliance wrote in comments echoed by Global Automakers.
 Both said the effort includes geolocation, driver behavior and biometric information.
 The data, the alliance said, needs to be “carefully protected.”

 “The principles reflect the reality that automobiles increasingly make use of innovative technologies and services that are designed to enhance vehicle safety, improve vehicle performance, and enable a better overall driving experience.
 Many of these technologies and services in turn rely on the collection of data from vehicle systems.
 This data may include the precise location information of vehicles or information about how drivers operate their vehicles.
 This data deserves protection,” Global Automakers told NHTSA.